soimort/translate-shell/README.md

 You can also use the `-target` (`-t`) option to specify the target language(s):

     $ trans -t zh+ja word

+With the `-t` option, the name of the language may also be used instead of the language code:

+    $ trans -t japanese word
+    $ trans -t 日本語 word

 #### From a specific language